-The Commission advises that, if you continue to serve as the President of UCI after being elected to county council, you should exercise extreme caution to make sure you are complying with all of the requirements in the law discussed in this opinion.
+The Commission advises that, if you continue to serve as the program director after being elected to county council, you should exercise extreme caution to make sure you are complying with all of the requirements in the law discussed in this opinion.
 Failure to comply with these restrictions can result in consequences for the county as well as criminal penalty for you.
 For example, if you were unable to show that you meet the exception in R.C.
-2921.42(C) regarding a contract between the county and UCI, the contract would be void and unenforceable.
+2921.42(C) regarding the program's grant from the county, the contract would be void and unenforceable.

 R.C.
 2921.42(H).
 You should seek assistance from the Ethics Commission if you have any questions about your ability to comply with the law after election to county council.